Established in 1989, ATI is the longest active technology incubator in the United States

 A National Model for Technology Business Incubation

 Since its inception, ATI has had a dual purpose: to serve the university as an education and research laboratory for entrepreneurship and technology venturing, and to serve as a regional catalyst for economic development.
-For more than 30 years, ATI has been central to assisting university and community based entrepreneurs with building successful business teams, supporting technology ventures and facilitating access to capital.
+For more than three decades, ATI has been central to assisting university and community based entrepreneurs with building successful business teams, supporting technology ventures and facilitating access to capital.
 By mentoring innovators across campus and beyond, working with the regional business community to strengthen emerging technology sectors, and graduating high growth ventures into the local, state and national economy, ATI has maintained the reputation as one of the nation’s finest models for technology business incubation.

 “The solutions to many critical issues and problems demand an integrated, holistic, and flexible approach that blends technology, management, and scientific, socio-economic, cultural, and political ramifications in an atmosphere of profound change and extreme time compression.”